tytydraco/yessleep/out/I_used_to_a_soldier_something_found_us_in_the_Siberian_woods_Part_Two.md

 “Are you alright, comrade lieutenant?”
 I asked him when he told me about the tribunal.

-“It's junior lieutenant, now,” he replied smiling sadly.
+“It's junior lieutenant,” he replied smiling sadly.
 “Don’t worry about me, soldier.
 You’ve got just 6 months left before the discharge.
 Try to stay low and don’t get into trouble, verstehen?

 “Yes, comrade lieutenant”